killfrenzy96/KillFrenzyAvatarText/README.md

 An example avatar that has been completely setup is also included.

 # Developer Information
 A python example has been included with this project.
 It is located in the KATOSC folder.
+(NOT AVAILABLE YET, WORK IN PROGRESS)

 This is some additional information if you would like to develop your own OSC software.